pondrejk/dizzer/chap-definitions.md

 Other companies prominently mentioned in context of big data are Google, Wallmart, or Amazon.
 This is justified, as these companies also have put user/customer data analytics to the core of their businesses, fuelling the progress in the field.
 Social media, web search and browsing data, on-line or off-line shopping patterns, but also mobile devices, sensors and large scientific projects are mostly thought of as generators of big data to be leveraged.

 **Metaphoric acconuts**
+"mythology of big data"

+Metaphores nad comparisions do not come with exactness or robustness, though they illustrate how people think about the phenomenon.

 Authors with social science background take notes of the thoughts and beliefs associated with big data.